codeccoop/posts-bridge/docs/API.md

 #### Arguments

 1. `array $translation`: Array with the translation data.
+The array contains the new post ID, its language as slug, and its translation post ID.

 #### Example